isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by Minister Josephine Teo at the Committee of Supply Debate 2024.md

 impact on the economy and society if disrupted.
 For example, large cloud service providers and data centres are crucial to the functioning of a wide array of digital services that enterprises and consumers use daily.
-These operators ma therefore need to meet higher security and resilience standards, to reduce the likelihood of systemic disruptions.</p>
+These operators may therefore need to meet higher security and resilience standards, to reduce the likelihood of systemic disruptions.</p>
 <p></p>
 </li>